jocelynemurphy/jocelynemurphy/README.md

 * Building community at [UW Startups](https://www.instagram.com/uwstartups/) & sourcing companies as a Venture Partner with [Contrary Capital](https://contrary.com/).

 ### What motivates me:
 🧑‍🤝‍🧑  I'm highly collaborative and love working with, learning from, and creating opportunities for others.
-I feel most at home when I'm surrounded with people who love to give back.
+I feel most at home when I'm surrounded by people who love to give back.

 🏆  Some of the work I'm most proud of includes leading [SVP Teens](https://www.svpteens.org/) and developing at [UW Blueprint](http://uwblueprint.org/), two organizations where students apply their skills (technical or otherwise) to make a tangible impact on charitites and non-profit organizations.